 PLAN YOUR ROUTE

 Nearest tube: Hampstead Heath

-Picnic if it’s raining
+Opt for an indoor picnic if it’s raining

-Picnic in London’s museums
+Indoor picnics in London’s museums

-If the weather turns on you, then our first recommendation would be to find a cosy pub for a pie and a pint … however, if you do have your heart set on a picnic then there are indoor spots where you can take your own food and enjoy a bit of culture too.
+If the weather turns on you, then our first recommendation would be to find a cosy pub in London for a pie and a pint … however, if you do have your heart set on a picnic then there are indoor spots where you can take your own food and enjoy a bit of culture too.
 The Natural History Museum, The British Museum, The Science Museum and the Victoria and Albert Museum all have picnic areas.
 Most museums in London are free, so get out of the rain and soak up the incredible exhibits in your favourite museum and then find a London picnic spot inside one of these great cultural institutions.

 Wherever you find your perfect picnic spot in London, you’ll have a great day in this very green and leafy city!
 Looking for more activities to do with your significant other?
 Check our guide to romantic things to do in London.
 And if you’re after more nice places to discover in the city, check our list of hidden gems in London.